KelliExMachina/nrif/README.md

 ## Content

 I have over 200 GB of data in two datasets: first is the industry standard Cohn-Kanade (CK and CK+) database.
 I will use this database to train my model.
 Once the model is trained, I will test it against the second dataset.
+If I do not have permission to use this dataset prior to project kickoff, I will split the data from the following dataset for train and test data.

 The second dataset was collected by Tufts University, and referenced on Kaggle.
 Tufts Face Database is the latest, most comprehensive, large-scale (over 10,000 images, 74 females + 38 males, from more than 15 countries with an age range between 4 to 70 years old) face dataset that contains 6 image modalities: visible, near-infrared, thermal, computerized sketch, a recorded video, and 3D images.
 I will be specifically using the TDRGBE and TDIRE image datasets for testing.